Digital divide in the United States: Income

 In 2016, roughly half of all households with an income less than $25,000 owned a desktop or laptop computer.
 Over 90% of all households with an income over $100,000 owned a desktop or laptop computer.
 The same relationship can be seen for households owning smartphones, tablets, and Internet/broadband subscriptions.

-In 2019, Pew Research Center came out with a report that stated while Internet usage has increased in lower-income households (with annual incomes of less than $30,000), tIn terms of income disparities, the Pew Research Center reported that 44% of adults in households with incomes below $30,000 do not have broadband access.
+In 2019, Pew Research Center came out with a report that stated while Internet usage has increased in lower-income households (with annual incomes of less than $30,000), In terms of income disparities, the Pew Research Center reported that 44% of adults in households with incomes below $30,000 do not have broadband access.
 These households are more likely to be smartphone-only Internet users.
 This can leave them at a disadvantage when applying for jobs or doing other tasks traditionally formatted for a larger screen.
 As for its effects on school-age children, in 2015, over a quarter of lower-income students did not have access to broadband Internet at home, leaving them to rely on either smartphones or public library access to complete online homework.
 In a 2020 report by Common Sense Media, it was reported that 30% of American children in grades K-12 lacked access to broadband Internet and several key types of devices (computers, laptops, tablets), and this was exacerbated for children from lower-income homes.
 This lack of access can leave them at a disadvantage for accessing educational resources, particularly when distance and remote learning has become popular due to the COVID-19 pandemic.

 A reverse divide is also apparent in the choices that parents make for their children and teenagers.
 Kids in poor families spend more time using digital devices for entertainment and less time interacting with people face-to-face compared to children and teenagers in well-off families.
 Wealthy families choose child care options and schools that limit or ban screen time.
 This has led to concerns that wealthy families are buying face-to-face human interaction for their children, with all the benefits that brings to them, while other children will be left with the poor substitute of an artificial game.